MHBalsmeier/GAME_archived/README.md

 #### For using the plotting routines

-The following packages are additionally required if you want to make use of the plotting routines.
+The following packages are additionally required if you want to make use of the plotting routines:

 * Python and the visualization library scitools-iris (installation manual: https://mhbalsmeier.github.io/tutorials/iris_on_ubuntu.html)
 * FFMPEG (Ubuntu: sudo apt-get install ffmpeg)